SUCCESS STORY

 |---|---|---|

 The implementation was not treated as an isolated technology project.
-It was run as part of the day-to-day operation, with close follow-up, constant adjustments, and a clear sense of priority.
-This model helped Lina evolve faster and allowed Linus to turn an urgent rollout into a more solid foundation for the months of greater pressure.
+It was carried out as part of the operation's routine, with close monitoring, constant adjustments, and a clear sense of priority.
+This model made Lina evolve faster and allowed Linus to turn an urgent deployment into a more solid foundation for the months of greatest pressure.

-There is also an important detail here: the AI's evolution depended less on a robust technical structure and more on operational clarity, auditing, and customer-service know-how.
-It was this combination that helped Lina increasingly speak the language of Linus.
+There's also an important detail here: the AI's evolution depended less on a robust technical structure and more on operational clarity, auditing, and service knowledge.
+It was this combination that helped Lina speak Linus's language more and more.

 Luiza Kravtchenko